norelleshi/Fullcampground/README.md

 * User Profile Page
   * Avatar and email (edit & delete on the same page)
-  * The Owner's campgrounds list
+  * The owner's campgrounds list